GabiPoli/Machine-Learning/README.md

 # Machine-Learning
-On this repository I will be posting some projects related to it.
+On this repository I will be posting some projects related to machine learning